 Register Your Own Domain Name:

 Using a custom domain name is always a good idea if you are prepared to make a small investment.
-In Yola you can purchase a domain name, publish your site to your domain and still host your site with us for free.
+You can publish to your own custom domain name once you have upgraded to Yola Bronze, Yola Silver or Yola Gold hosting subscription.
 If you have not registered a domain name yet here are some points you might want to consider:

 - Short names are best.
 The longer the name, the more likely people are to forget or misspell it.